LG Vs SunPower: Why It's An Easy Win For SunPower...

 However, when I take a deep dive into their performance it does show that SunPower might have the lead here.
 To work this out I took a look into the degradation of both LG and Sunpower solar panels.

 Although it may not seem a lot, when you add up each solar panel it does make quite a difference.
-This means that you will be getting more energy from a SunPower system after 25 years, over and LG solar system.
+This means that you will be getting more energy from a SunPower system after 40 years, over an LG solar system.

 So in saying this, I would say that Sunpower does perform better than LG in terms of quality and long term performance.
 If this is something that’s important to you, then Sunpower is your right system.